 4.2 Succinct outputs/annual reports summarizing case studies and capturing lessons learned, best practices and tools/templates on the agreed themes discussed.

-4.3 Draft final reports and any proposed draft Recommendations/guidelines should be submitted to ITU-D Study Group 2 within four years.
+4.3 Draft final reports and any proposed draft Recommendations/guidelines should be submitted to ITU-D Study Group 2 withinthe study period.

 4.4 The rapporteur group will work in close collaboration with relevant BDT programme(s), regional offices, regional initiatives and relevant ITU-D Questions, and ensure proper liaison with the ITU Radiocommunication (ITU-R) and Telecommunication Standardization (ITU-T) Sectors.

-4.5 The activities of the rapporteur's group will come to an end within four years.
+4.5 The activities of the rapporteur's group will come to an end withinthe study period.

 5 Proposers/sponsors

-The new text for this revised Question stems from the final report of ITU-D Study Group 2 for 2014-2017.
+The new text for this revised Question stems from the final report of ITU-D Study Group 2 for the period 2018-2021.

 6 Sources of input